OokTech/TW5-Bob/Configuration.md

   Note: If you set this to an empty string it will use the default value of `files` unless you set the `acceptance` value described below.
 This will break things and no tech support will be provided.
-- `namespacedWikis` this only has an effect if you are using an external server with a login.
+- `namespacedWikis` (external server only) this only has an effect if you are using an external server with a login.
 If so this prefixes the wiki path with the currently logged in persons name when creating a wiki.
 - `saveMediaOnServer` if this is set to `yes` any files with a type listed in the mime map are uploaded to the server and a `_canonical_uri` tiddler is created for the file instead of importing the file directly into the wiki.